-Analysis Figure 12: 96% of members who received an ABD for CBRS services in Q2 2018 received evidenced-based therapeutic services within 90 days of the ABD, which has been more or less the trend over the 5-quarter study period.
-Q1 and Q2 2018 observed a decline in service utilization after 90 days and an increase in the number receiving no services.
+Analysis: 96% of members who received an ABD for CBRS services in Q3 2017 through Q2 2018 received evidenced-based therapeutic services within 90 days of the ABD, which has been more or less the trend over the 5-quarter study period.
+The Q3 2018 observed decline in service utilization after 90 days and the increase in the number receiving no services will be monitored in subsequent quarters.
 An unknown percentage of these members receiving "no services" may in fact be receiving medication services from non-network prescribers that would not be reportable from Optum's claims database.